shannon-ab/weather-app/README.md

 - **City Search**: Search for any city worldwide
 - **Current Weather**: View current temperature, conditions, and weather icon
+- **5-day forecast and 24 hour forecast **: View 5-day forecast and 24-hour forecast
 - **Favorites**:
   - Save cities to your favorites list by clicking the star icon next to the city name
+  - Remove from favorites by clicking the same star icon
   - Drag and drop to reorder favorites
   - Quick view of weather for all favorite cities
 - **Temperature Units**: Toggle between Celsius and Fahrenheit